Geographic center of Taiwan

 Geographic center of Taiwan is the center point of Taiwan Island.
 It is located at Mount Hutou (t 虎頭山, s 虎头山, Hutoushan, "Tiger Head Mountain") in the township of Puli in Nantou County, Taiwan.

 History

 The first Geographic Center of Taiwan monument was constructed at the base of Mount Hutou in the 1970s.
 Following improved surveying, another monument was built later on, on the peak of the mountain.
 The peak monument was built on the former site of the Yoshitaka Shrine erected by the Japanese during their occupation of Taiwan.

 Architecture

 The monument is located on a place which is accessible via 400 stairs leading to it.
 The base monument features an inscription by former President Chiang Ching-kuo, written as Shan Qing Shui Xiu.
 There are concentric steel rings on top of the monument pole, forming the basis of Puli Township logo.
 The peak monument was built in an aboriginal style, using columns with flare tops.

 Transportation

-The monument is accessible by bus from Taichung Station of Taiwan Railways.
+The monument is accessible by bus from Taichung Station of Taiwan Railway.